jhenninot/hass-comapsmarthome/README.md

 ## Current limitations

-* Polling interval is not customizable
+* Polling interval is not customizable for climates and switches
 * Any manual instruction is set for 2 hours by default
 * Your applied schedule will cancel any temporary orders - this is Comap behavior